Andrew (bishop of Eger): Involvement in national politics

 Andrew's episcopal activity of thee decades coincided with one of the most chaotic periods of the medieval Kingdom of Hungary, the so-called era of "feudal anarchy".
 The territory of the Diocese of Eger was the scene of various oligarchic endeavors as powerful families tried to build their domain independent of the king.
 After Ladislaus IV was declared to be of legal age in 1277, the monarch intended to eliminate the Geregyes' power, who ruled the territory through from Szepesség (Spiš) to Transylvania via Nyírség.
 Ladislaus launched a military campaign against them at the turn of 1277 and 1278.
 The royal troops also pillaged, devastated and confiscated the episcopal villages which laid in Eger valley, and many local residents were interned to Szihalom in the spring of 1278.
 The attack was retaliatory because Ladislaus assumed the bishop cooperated with the Geregyes and supported their aspiration.
 In late 1278, Pope Nicholas III sent Philip, Bishop of Fermo, to Hungary to help Ladislaus IV restore royal power and to arrange a number of Church irregularities in Hungary.
 The papal legate arrived in the kingdom in early 1279.
 Philip soon realized, that most Cumans (the king's favorite subjects) were still pagans in Hungary.
 The national deat, thereafter, adopted the so-called Cuman laws and also authorized John Hont-Pázmány and four other bishops – including Andrew –, whose dioceses were inhabited by a significant number of Cuman tribes, to visit and baptize the Cumans, to liberate Hungarian prisoners and to examine the noble lands surrounded by the tribes.
 The policy of the papal legate, who had no regard for local political conditions, forced the Hungarian prelates to decide between the Hungarian monarch and the Roman Curia.
 Following that the papal legate convened a synod in Buda on 14 September 1279, where Andrew also attended.
+In May 1280, Andrew was mandated by Philip of Fermo to hand over the pallium to Archbishop Lodomer.